onkoe/budgie-helper-scripts/README.md

-# budgie-helper-scripts
+# dotfiles - 2021
-Scripts to automatically configure the Budgie DE.
+Contains dotfiles as well as scripts to configure the Budgie DE